Preparing for ITSM Tool Implementation

 - Dashboards and Red, Amber, Green (RAG) status of services and operational performance

 - Costs and ROI on services, products, components

 - Asset costs and depreciation

 As we can see there is plenty of data definition and collection to do in order to prepare for your new tool implementation.
 The other big challenge area is Organizational Change Management – not just introducing new processes and tools, but making people want to follow news ways of working.

 I’ve already mentioned that ITSM is not a traditional ‘development’ project and this means that we need to think carefully about what sort of person is given the task of leading this project.
 This needs more people and communications skills than might be expected from the traditional development manager.
 This cannot be someone who has just been on a Prince2 course who only shows up once a week to check on ‘deliverables’ and enters these into Microsoft Project, then disappears.

-A successful ITSM project requires someone with great practical, organisational, communications, and influencing skills.
-I’d prefer to see someone who isn’t technical or even an ITSM expert (although it helps) but who can command respect and get things done – a completer/finisher who knows the organisation.
+A successful ITSM project requires someone with great practical, organizational, communications, and influencing skills.
+I’d prefer to see someone who isn’t technical or even an ITSM expert (although it helps) but who can command respect and get things done – a completer/finisher who knows the organization.